Skip to content

 The vendor offers a Business Associate Agreement that covers the deployment surface in its entirety: the cloud (or clouds) the agent runs on, the tools the agent calls, the subprocessors involved in the agent’s operation, and the data flows that touch PHI.
 Gaps in the BAA scope are gaps in HIPAA compliance.

-The three-cloud position matters because covered entities often have BAA and infrastructure commitments across multiple clouds for legitimate operational reasons.
+The multi-route coverage matters because covered entities often have BAA and infrastructure commitments across multiple clouds for legitimate operational reasons.
 A vendor that requires consolidation onto a single cloud creates friction with the existing infrastructure posture.
-Anthropic’s three-cloud BAA is the structurally distinct position in this market and materially expands the deployment options for healthcare enterprises.
+Claude’s BAA-covered deployment-surface set is broad, but it is stitched together from three different BAA holders rather than one Anthropic BAA covering everything; the procurement work is knowing whose BAA covers which surface before PHI flows.

 The condition resolves to a procurement question: does the vendor’s BAA cover this specific deployment surface, or does the deployment need to be re-scoped to fit the BAA?